3mdeb/news-and-ideas/blog/content/post/2020-03-27-trenchboot-nlnet-lz.md

 [PC Engines coreboot](https://github.com/pcengines/coreboot) and its mainline release.
 Every change appears there, so it is definitely place where you will find up-to-date firmware.
 I won't describe coreboot itself here.
 What you need to know, it is first code which is running during boot process.
-It initialize all hardware components on platform.
+It initializes all hardware components on platform.

 #### GRUB